- 1. Blue-Eyed Samurai

 They let him stand till midsummer’s Day

-And he grew both pale and wan.
+And he growed both pale and wan.

 And so become a man.